Matthias Schultheis

 Bio

-Before starting his PhD, he completed his Bachelor's degree in Computer Science and Master's degree in Autonomous Systems at the Technische Universitaet Darmstadt.
-In his Master's thesis, entitled Approximate Bayesian Reinforcement Learning for System Identification, he investigated model-based solutions for evoking near-optimal curious behavior in learning systems.
-In his Bachelor's studies he was a member of the Athena-Minerva Cybathlon-Team of TU Darmstadt and the Max Planck Institute for Intelligent Systems, which developed a Brain-Computer-Interface (BCI) system and participated in the BCI-Race at the Cybathlon 2016.
+Before starting his PhD, he completed his Bachelor's degree in Computer Science and Master's degree in Autonomous Systems at the Technische Universität Darmstadt.
+During his studies, he spent some time at ENSEEIHT in Toulouse (France) and at Universidad Nacional de Córdoba (Argentina).
+In his Master's thesis, entitled Approximate Bayesian Reinforcement Learning for System Identification, he investigated model-based solutions for directed exploration in learning systems.
+In his Bachelor's studies he was a member of the Athena-Minerva Cybathlon-Team of TU Darmstadt and the Max Planck Institute for Intelligent Systems in Tübingen, which developed a Brain-Computer-Interface (BCI) system and participated in the BCI Race at the Cybathlon 2016 in Zürich (Switzerland).